 The 5 Most-Feared Pathogens for Dairy Foods

-Thousands of companies across the world manufacture food products that are wholly comprised of dairy, or contain dairy elements.
+Thousands of companies across manufacture food products that are wholly comprised of dairy, or contain dairy elements.

 As with any classification of food product, threats to food safety and quality can occur in dairy when there are infractions during production, handling or transfer of products.